thavlik/t4vd/PROJECTS.md

 **Status:** backburner

 There are plans to implement a cropping tool in the app to facilitate data creation for this task.
 Solving it should increase data efficiency on other tasks.

+## Per-Athlete Kata Sequence Analysis & Comparison
+**Task:** compare kata sequences for an individual grappler to the average

+**Status:** backburner

+The edges on the kata sequence graph represent likelihoods of observing the transition.
+Transitioning from one kata to another can then be modeled as a univariate gaussian, which can be generalized to multivariate gaussian as one kata can transition into many.
+The average overlap between an individual's transition distributions and the average grappler's can be computed as a proxy of how "unique" a grappler's techniques are.

+The overall complexity of an athlete's kata transition graph (as represented by the number of edges, loops, etc.) can then computed to objectively quantify how "complex" a grappler's techniques are.

+The ability to compare an individual's most recent kata sequence graph to one in their past may prove a useful training tool.

+### Personalized Kata Graph Art
+**Task:** create a force-directed graph from an individual's kata sequence graph.
+Integrate said force directed graph into beautiful art that evolves over time in response to the changes observed in their kata sequences.

+**Status:** pipe dream